F1rst-Unicorn/tiny-auth/doc/store.md

 ### name

-An arbitrary name to reference this LDAP configuration.
+An arbitrary name to reference this database.
 See user / client password for details.

 ### base